-Asset Per cent Interest Licence Status Expiry Date Licence Area (Acres) ML 49570 ML 49571 100 100 Prospect Prospect 31/12/2024 31/12/2024 1,638.84 1.280.00 IVIL 4957 I 100 Flospeci 31/12/2024 1,200.00
+Asset Per cent Interest Licence Status Expiry Date Licence Area (Acres)

+ML 49570 100 Prospect 31/12/2024 1,638.84

+ML 49571 100 Prospect 31/12/2024 1,280.00

 In performing an assessment of the carrying value of the licences at the reporting date, the Directors concluded that it was not appropriate to book an impairment.
 The Directors do not consider the asset to be impaired as there is a planned programme of development work for the next year which will add to the Company's knowledge and understanding of the asset.
 As the data from this programme is collated and analysed we will inform our shareholders through the Regulatory News Service of the results.
 As shareholders you are aware of the potential for these assets but the directors draw your attention to the likely need to raise additional funds in the future in order to continue to explore and develop the asset and bring it into commercial production.
 At this early stage of the project the Directors do not consider that there is any need for any impairment of the valuation of the asset.
-The Group has obtained resource assessments in relation to its oil shale leases, the latest of which shows 126 million bbl of oil in surface mineable JORC Measured Resource.
+The Group has obtained resource assessments in relation to its oil shale leases, the latest of which shows 126 million barrels of oil in surface mineable JORC Measured Resource.
 If the required additional funding was not to be made available to the company, the carrying value of the asset might need to be impaired.

-The oil and gas technology licence was signed in 2010 and grants to TomCo an exclusive, site-specific license of certain patent rights and "know how" relating to the EcoShale In-Capsule Process TM, developed by Red Leaf Resources Inc. Under the terms of the License, Red Leaf has agreed to provide TomCo with all new patents, techniques, information and new discoveries in relation to the EcoShaleTM system.
+The oil and gas technology licence was signed in 2010 and grants to TomCo an exclusive, site-specific license of certain patent rights and "know how" relating to the EcoShale In-Capsule Process TM, developed by Red Leaf Resources Inc. ("Red Leaf").
+Under the terms of the License, Red Leaf has agreed to provide TomCo with all new patents, techniques, information and new discoveries in relation to the EcoShaleTM system.
 The directors consider that as the testing of the EcoShaleTM technology continues to progress as planned, with initial test results showing that the technology works on a small scale, no impairment of the oil and gas technology licence is required.